apache/pekko-quickstart-scala.g8/docs/src/main/paradox/index.md

 Actors are the unit of execution in Pekko.
 The Actor model is an abstraction that makes it easier to write correct concurrent, parallel and distributed systems.
 The Hello World example illustrates Pekko basics.
 Within 30 minutes, you should be able to download and run the example and use this guide to understand how the example is constructed.
-This will get your feet wet, and hopefully inspire you to dive deeper into the wonderful sea of Pekko!
+This will get your feet wet, and hopefully inspire you to dive deeper into the wonderful world of Pekko!

 After trying this example the comprehensive [Getting Started Guide](https://pekko.apache.org/docs/pekko/current/scala/guide/introduction.html) is a good next step to continue learning more about Pekko.

 ## Running the example

+Create a new project using `sbt new apache/incubator-pekko-quickstart-scala.g8`.

 To run Hello World:

 1. In a console, change directories to the top level of the unzipped project.

-    For example, if you used the default project name, akka-quickstart-scala, and extracted the project to your root directory, from the root directory, enter: `cd pekko-quickstart-scala`
+    For example, if you used the default project name, pekko-quickstart-scala, and extracted the project to your root directory, from the root directory, enter: `cd pekko-quickstart-scala`

 1. Enter `./sbt` on OSX/Linux or `sbt.bat` on Windows to start sbt.